Exergist/BigKNOBv2/README.md

    * Layer 2 = F22
    * Layer 3 = CTRL + F16

+## How to install the firmware?
+Follow The QMK Tutorial and insert the desired 'config.h,' 'rules.mk,' and 'keymap.c' files where appropriate prior to building and uploading the firmware.

 ## Notes
  * My BigKNOBv2 was custom-made by LeafCutterLabs and ordered through [Etsy](https://www.etsy.com/listing/955302431/bigknob-a-custom-programmable-macropad?ref=shop_home_recs_3&frs=1&crt=1).
  * My BigKNOBv2 uses the dented encoder, and the keymap was obtimized around it (YMMV).